 Enlisting the services of a professional in this area will greatly reduce your chances of encountering an error and causing issues during the process.
 They can also help to answer questions pertaining to which patent is right for your invention, whether or not you should consider filing for a provisional patent, etc.

 If you need help learning more about a provisional patent application data sheet, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.